Package Management Foundations and Offshore Substation

 Dieppe & Le Tréport, and Iles d’Yeu & de Noirmoutier

 Empire Engineering has allowed LEMS to stay on track and the project team to de-risk the contracting strategy put in place by the Board.

-Developed from scratch a complete Request for Proposal process, from needs definition all the way to Contractor selection.
+We created from scratch a complete Request for Proposal process, from needs definition all the way to Contractor selection.

-Developed “lean” Functional Employer Requirements allowing simpler design and further cost reductions.
+We developed “lean” Functional Employer Requirements allowing simpler design and further cost reductions.